This article outlines the different reasons why your email may not be verified.

-When we can’t verify an email address, we’ll tell you why.
-There are a number of reasons, here’s a guide to the most common ones.
+When we can’t verify an email address, we give you the reason why.
+There are a number of reasons, here’s a guide to the most common ones:

 Have you ever sent an email to someone and received a reply asking you to click a link and validate that you are a real person, as the company you’re emailing has anti-spam measures, or strict firewall practises?
 These security measures are often in place in public service organisations, technology companies or companies that may be prone to spam and cyber attacks.

 In order to verify an email address we need to connect with the mail server.
 If we aren’t able to connect we can’t verify whether the email address you’ve submitted for checking is real.
 That’s why we’ll return unverifiable as a result.
 We simply don’t know.

 Some mail servers are configured to accept all emails to a domain.
 Literally ‘catch all’.
 No matter what email address being validated, assuming the domain is input correctly, we’ll receive a response telling us everything is OK.

 That may sound good but in terms of validating your data and leaving you with knowledge about your emails, it’s not much use.
 For example, if our server was configured as catch all, you could email email@example.com and the email would still be received positively by the mail server.

 Catch all servers are more numerous than you’d think.
 Often the email addresses that don’t reach an individual’s mailbox are collected and deleted.
 It’s a server set-up that large organisations might adopt, as it enables easy centralised management of mailboxes when staff change.
 If catch all was a physical mail delivery system, your letter would be sent to a mailroom where it would be manually sorted and handed to the recipient.
 Every letter would get through the mailbox but only letters addresses to real people would be delivered.